Arecio3/readMe.generator/README.md

   * [Questions](#questions)

   # Description
-This is a Back-end application that creates a readMe through asking you some questions in the terminal!
+This is a Back-end application that creates a readMe through asking you some questions in the terminal

   # Installation
    **npm i**